 What is Cognac?

-Cognac is a type of brandy produced in the French region of Cognac.
-It is made from a blend of white grapes distilled twice in copper pot stills and aged in oak barrels for at least two years.
+Cognac is a type of brandy made in the Cognac region of France from grapes of the Ugni Blanc, Folle Blanche, and Colombard varieties.
+It is distilled twice in copper pot stills, which gives it its characteristic flavor.
+The resulting liquid is aged in French oak barrels for at least two years.

 History of Cognac